PepeTheFroggie/EspCopter32/README.md

 # EspCopter

 Project using the ESP32 and MPU6050 to control a quadcopter.
 Done with arduino for esp32 ide.
 RC uses the ack-less ESPNOW protocol.
 See "espnow_RC_TX" for transmitter.

-PWM output to esc's wireing:
+PWM output to esc's wiring:

 * mot1 to D32, pin 32
 * mot1 to D33, pin 33